A hunting knife has a single purpose: processing meat after a kill.

 Before I get into the specifics, a word about my selections.
-I don’t like huge knives for hunting, as I feel they are more dangerous to the user when it’s dark, rainy, slippery, or God knows what is going on.
+I don’t like huge knives for hunting, as I feel they are more dangerous to the user when it’s dark, rainy, slippery, or God knows what else.
 They’re also heavier.
-I also don’t like gut-hooks, as I feel a well-handled knife does the job of opening the body cavity just fine.
+And I don’t like gut-hooks, as I feel a well-handled knife does the job of opening the body cavity just fine.
 If that’s your bag, alright.
 It’s just not mine.

 I’ve included retail prices, as well as links to buy knives at a significant discount online.
 Happy hunting.

 Editor’s note: This article was first written in 2015.
 It has been updated to include a few new models and prices for fall 2019.